symfony/panther/README.md

 as the API is exactly the same!
 Keep in mind that Panther can be used in every PHP project, as it is a standalone library.

-Panther automatically finds your local installation of Chrome and launches it (thanks to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)), so you don't need to install anything on your computer, neither Selenium server nor any other obscure driver.
+Panther automatically finds your local installation of Chrome or Firefox and launches them (thanks to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and [GeckoDriver](https://github.com/mozilla/geckodriver)), so you don't need to install anything on your computer, neither Selenium server nor any other obscure driver.

 In test mode, Panther automatically starts your application using [the PHP built-in web-server](http://php.net/manual/en/features.commandline.webserver.php).